Robopoly/Quadcopter/README.md

 | AUX1    |  8   |

 ## Thanks
 I'd like to thank the various people that have helped developping this board.
-Mainly the directors of Robopoly, and xxxx, the creator of the Nanowii board.
+Mainly the directors of Robopoly, and Felix (aka ronco on multiwii forum), the creator of the Nanowii board.

 [MPU-9150]: http://www.invensense.com/mems/gyro/nineaxis.html "MPU-9150"
 [TLV70033DDCR]: http://www.ti.com/product/tlv70033 "TLV70033DDCR"